bttv-android/bttv/README.md

 # Build it yourself

 > This patch is meant to be applied to version **10.3.0** of the official twitch app
-> Make soure you use this version before you create an issue!
+> Make sure you use this version before you create an issue!

 ## Easy way: Docker